mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 This will build the `core-image-full-cmdline` image type, but it is also possible to build other image types.

 !!!
-The first time you build a Yocto image, the build process can take several hours.
+The first time you build a Yocto Project image, the build process can take several hours.
 The successive builds will only take a few minutes, so please be patient this first time.

 After a successful build, the images and build artifacts are placed in `tmp/deploy/images/vexpress-qemu/`.
 There is a helper script that starts up our newly built image which can be run with: